livcalla/06-3D-RPG/README.md

 Built using Godot 3.2.3
 Includes WASD mappings, escape to quit and space bar to shoot.

-Drone textures were downloaded form cc0textures.com
+Drone textures were downloaded form [cc0textures.com]

+Custom Font designed by CodeMan38 and downloaded from Google Fonts

-Music by Patrick de Arteaga (patrickdearteaga.com)
+Music composed by Patrick de Arteaga [patrickdearteaga.com]

+The smoke particle assets were downloaded from [opengameart.org](https://opengameart.org/sites/default/files/Smoke30Frames_0.png)

+The explosion animation was also downloaded from [opengameart.org](https://opengameart.org/content/explosion-sheet)

 Other assets were downloaded from kenney.nl